Roma uses transfer news videos to help missing children

 ROME (AP) — Soccer club Roma is using its reputation for innovative social media to help the search for missing children in the United States and Italy.

-Roma says a video clip of each player signing announcement this offseason will include photos and details of children who are missing.
+A video clip of each player signing announcement this offseason will include photos and details of children who are missing, the club said in a statement .

-It has begun with defender Leonardo Spinazzola’s signing from Juventus.
+It began with defender Leonardo Spinazzola’s signing from Juventus late Sunday and continued Monday when midfielder Amadou Diawara joined from Napoli.

 The American-owned club has built a Twitter following of 1.78 million users in Italian and 445,000 for its English account, helped by funny and creative ways to introduce new players .